-The Postbank Group's liquidity management options are tied to the capital commitment maturity pattern.
+Postbank AG's liquidity management options are tied to the capital commitment maturity pattern.
 Short-term management is handled as part of our money market activities, while Treasury is responsible for ensuring medium- and long-term liquidity.
-Postbank's balance sheet structure continues to show a surplus of deposits from the retail customer business.
-Liquidity management measures in the year under review were characterized by equal growth in customer assets and customer liabilities.
-The evaluation of the maturity pattern of these customer funds uses statistical analyses and the resulting deposit base definitions.
-These funds are invested by Treasury for the most part in liquid securities on the money and capital markets.
-These assets are available as sources of funding (or alternatively repo transactions), supplemented by debt issuance or commercial paper program options.
+Postbank's balance sheet structure shows a surplus of deposits from the retail customer business.
+These funds are invested by Treasury, largely in liquid money and capital market securities.
+These assets (or repos as an additional alternative) are available as funding sources, supplemented by debt issuances or commercial paper programs.

-The liquidity positions are subjected to regular stress tests to avoid liquidity squeezes.
-These simulated calculations reflect external changes in a variety of market factors, plus structural changes in funding resources.
-An appropriate amount of the liquidity reserve serves to provide for these scenarios.
+To avoid liquidity squeezes, the liquidity positions are regularly subjected to stress tests.
+These simulations reflect external changes in a variety of market factors, plus structural shifts within Postbank's funding resources.

-The following sensitivity analysis of Postbank's cash flow presents all cash flows on a net basis and underscores our strong cash position.
+The cash flow sensitivity analysis of Postbank AG shown below presents all cash flows on a net basis and underscores Postbank's strong cash position.